Homemade Baby Food Recipes

 According to leading health organizations around the world, babies do not need anything other than breast milk or formula for the first 6 months of life.

-But if you DO decide to introduce solid foods to your baby before 6 months, then pears are considered to be one of the safest foods to give as a first food.
-Allergic reactions to pears are extremely rare (more about that later) - and their low acidity makes them gentle on tiny tummies!
+But if your pediatrician recommends introducing solid foods to your baby before 6 months, then pears are considered to be one of the safest foods to give as a first food.

 Pears tend to keep stools loose - so avoid giving them to your baby if he is suffering from diarrhea.